dopry/next.js/readme.md

 - `renderPage` (`Function`) a callback that executes the actual React rendering logic (synchronously).
 It's useful to decorate this function in order to support server-rendering wrappers like Aphrodite's [`renderStatic`](https://github.com/Khan/aphrodite#server-side-rendering)

-__Note: React-components outside of `<Main />` will not be initialised by the browser.
-If you need shared components in all your pages (like a menu or a toolbar), do _not_ add application logic  here, but take a look at [this example](https://github.com/zeit/next.js/tree/master/examples/layout-component).__

 ### Custom error handling

 404 or 500 errors are handled both client and server side by a default component `error.js`.
 If you wish to override it, define a `_error.js`: